NightlyNexus/DemoMode/README.md

 Control Android’s Demo Mode from your app.

-This library wraps the Demo Mode controls in an understandable API to use for debugging or screenshots.
+This library wraps Android’s Demo Mode controls in an understandable API to use for debugging or screenshots.
 <br/>Sending Demo Mode broadcasts is as easy as
 <br/>`sendBroadcast(new NotificationsBuilder().visible(false).build())`.
 <br/>